-The Spanish economy is still weak, though slowly recovering from the aftermath of the worldwide economic crisis; unemployment is high at 14% and short-term employment predominates among those who can find work.
+The Spanish economy is still weak, though slowly recovering from the aftermath of the worldwide economic crisis and more recently the covid-19 pandemic; unemployment is high at 14% and short-term employment predominates among those who can find work.
 We have had 2 general elections in 2019 with unclear outcomes.
 Spain's minority provisional government in Madrid is led by the socialist Pedro Sánchez.
 The conservative Popular Party is healthy, particularly in Murcia where it leads the regional and city governments.